sketchplugins/plugin-directory/README.md

 - [poyi/Copy-Fill-Color](https://github.com/poyi/copy-fill-color) A Plugin that provides a shortcut for copying a layer's fill color to clipboard.
 - [preciousforever/sketch-data-populator](https://github.com/preciousforever/sketch-data-populator) Say goodbye to Lorem Ipsum: populate your Sketch documents with meaningful data.
 - [preciousforever/sketch-toggle-layer-visibility](https://github.com/preciousforever/sketch-toggle-layer-visibility) A simple plugin to to toggle visibility of a specified 'layerName'.
+- [Proto-io/sketch-protoio-export](https://github.com/proto-io/sketch-protoio-export) Give life to your Sketch designs!
+Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
+By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Raureif/sketch-click-dummy](https://github.com/raureif/sketch-click-dummy) Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Rezaaa/english-and-persian-lorem-ipsum](https://github.com/rezaaa/english-and-persian-lorem-ipsum) This is a plugin for quickly creating english & persian(farsi) Lorem Ipsum text in Sketch.
 - [ribot/sketch-page-helpers](https://github.com/ribot/sketch-page-helpers) This plugin includes a few simple actions to make managing pages easier in Sketch.